DRESSING-GOWN-KNEELENGTH

-DRESSING-GOWN-KNEELENGTH BROWN-Green with velvetblue taping 100% COTTON Herringbone-Thick-Brushed-inside
+DRESSING-GOWN-KNEELENGTH BROWN-Green with velvetblue piping 100% COTTON Herringbone-Thick-Brushed-inside-Velvet

 Knee-length wrap gown with belt and piped edges.
 Shorter hem reduces weight; sleeves allow reach without extra cloth.
 Functions as a light top layer over sleepwear in warm interiors.
 In French Guiana it appeared during the penal colony period, when simple forms and breathable fabrics were necessary under equatorial heat and limited supply.